danielHPeters/SimpleMemory/README.md

-# SimpleMemory
+# memory-game-java
-A simple memory game
+A simple memory game written in java.